mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

 Maybe you're wondering where the `emit` function comes from.
-The lambda is passed as a parameter to the `flow` function, which is defined as its receiver and an instance of a functional interface called `FlowCollector`.
+The lambda passed as an input parameter to the `flow` function defines an instance of a functional interface called `FlowCollector` as its receiver.
 The `FlowCollector` interface has a single method called `emit` that allows it to emit a value.
-We'll see more about the `Flow` internals in the following sections.
+We'll see more about the `Flow` internals in one of the appendix sections.
 For now, it's enough to know that the `emit` function emits a value within the `flow`.

 It's easy to define the previous factory methods in terms of the `flow` function.
 For example, the `flowOf` function is defined as follows: